-Our Engineering courses in the Halifax region offer an unforgettable experience!
-Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
-Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
+Our Engineering programs in the Halifax region are huge on fun!
+Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
+Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
 Equipping your child with these skills can help make a big impact not only in school and university, but also in future careers.

 Our Engineering courses in the Halifax region feature:

 - Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.